Signed Into Law

 Which agencies enforce HB5180?

-HB5180 is enforced by Public Institutions of Higher Education (Self-executing duty) and Texas Higher Education Coordinating Board (General oversight).
+HB5180 is enforced by Public Institutions of Higher Education (Self-executing duty) and Texas Higher Education Coordinating Board (THECB).

 Q

-The compliance urgency for HB5180 is rated as "moderate".
-Businesses and organizations should review the requirements and timeline to ensure timely compliance.
+The regulatory priority for HB5180 is rated as "moderate".
+Businesses and organizations should review the legislation to understand potential impacts.

 Q